-Bishan Campground (aka Bishan Camping Area) in Neihu District of Taipei City is the only free campground run by Taipei City.
+Bishan Campground (aka Bishan Camping Area) in Neihu District of Taipei City is the only free campground run by Taipei City (although it has an extension campground in Beitou).
 Near the campground is Bishan Temple, which has one of the best views of Taipei.
 Besides camping and temple worship, the area is also a popular hiking spot, and there are multiple tourist farms and tea shops to explore.

 How to apply for a camping spot: